 - Click ‘Convert & Send Inventory’ to continue creating the shipment

-- Click ‘Convert Only’ if you want to keep adding more inventory before creating a shipment
+- Click ‘Convert Only’ if you want to keep adding more products to inventory before creating a shipment

 Amazon Supply Chain